Caring For your Pomeranian, Pom Information, Pomeranian Health, Pomeranian Puppy Care, Puppies

 Socialization is critical during this period and should be maintained.
 Even before he’s brought home, the home must be ready for his grand arrival.

-This includes puppy-proofing all rooms of the house and ensuring he has everything necessary to enable him to feel comfortable.
+This includes puppy-proofing all rooms of the house and ensuring he has everything he needs to feel comfortable.

 The puppy should be exposed to as many new smells, sounds, sights, and sensations as possible.
 The more stimuli and experiences he faces, the easier he handles changes as he ages.
 This is also an ideal starting point for training.

 Potty training is the first essential focus, followed by basic commands.
-Teaching basic obedience skills is best commenced at home, and down the track, he can be enrolled in an obedience school after he has been immunized and is ready for the next phase.
+Teaching basic obedience skills is best started at home, and down the track, he can be enrolled in an obedience school once he has been immunized and is ready for the next phase.

 Pomeranian Puppy Stages